 When our relatives invite us to view/manage their results, they have to choose a permission level.

 If we have “View” permissions on a relative’s DNA results, we will find that the blue dot does not disappear after we have viewed the match.
+It will only disappear after someone with a higher access level views the match.

 How to only view new matches on Ancestry DNA

-This is a great way to view DNA matches that we haven’t already viewed to see what type of new information that we can learn from them.
+Filtering your matches by the “blue dot” is a great way to view DNA matches that we haven’t already viewed to see what type of new information that we can learn from them.
 I use this feature every single time I view DNA results for any of the tests that I manage.

 The name of this filter is “Matches you haven’t viewed,” and when we activate the filter, we will only see DNA matches with blue dots to the left of their names.